INTERNATIONAL ADVISORY BOARD

 David S. Wall (UK)

-Prof. David S. Wall is a Professor of Criminology in the School
+Prof. David S. Wall

-was a Professor of Criminal Justice and Information Society at
+is a Professor of Criminal Justice and Information Society at

 of the Centre for Criminal Justice Studies (2000-5) and Head of